MiracleUFO/react-g-translator/README.md

 ## Usage

 > DISCLAIMER!
 To be 100% legal please use the official [Google Translate API](https://cloud.google.com/translate).
 This project is mainly for pet projects and prototyping 😉.
-Also, only use the most recent version of this package.
+Always only use the most **recent version** of this package.
+This server is also very limited, for use in **production** see [PRODUCTION USAGE.](#production-usage)

 ### To translate whole component:
 ```jsx